 Please Pin To Save For Later

 I hope you enjoyed making this quick and easy project.
 I would love to see your creations.
-Please add your project to Ravelry and/or share online and include #snappytots.
+Please include #snappytots when sharing projects made from my patterns.

 Thanks for crocheting with me!